In Memoriam: Concerto for Amplified Cello and Orchestra

 - amplified cello and orchestra

-- Solo Instruments with Orchestra
+- Solo Instrument(s) with Orchestra, Cello and Orchestra

 - picc.1.2(II=ca).1.bcl.1.cbsn - 4231 - timp - perc(5): xyl/t.bells/3 tuned crystal glass(G, F#,F)/large metal pipe/5 wdbl/2 c.bell/bongo/samba whistle/SD/siren/med-large metal pipe/drum kit/glsp/mediummetal pipe/2 hi-hat/sewing machine/brake drum or anvil.vib/2crash.cym/chicken shaker/BD/timb/tamb/flexatone/splash.cym/tam-t - harp - pno(=cel) - strings